ixfxfun/demos-npm/src/ml/pose/head/README.md

 It is limited because it mirrors the data to the canvas.

-We use two provided helper files `PosesTracker.js` and `PoseTracker.js`, contained in the parent folder.
-This help with data housekeeping, and shouldn't need to be changed.
+We use helper files from `pose-helper`.
+They shouldn't need to be modified.